cmbarba/porkbun-dns-updater/README.md

 Edit the example.json file with your own secretapikey, apikey, recordid, and domain from Porkbun.
 The record ID can be found using the [Retrieve](https://porkbun.com/api/json/v3/documentation#DNS%20Retrieve%20Records%20by%20Domain%20or%20ID) API command.

-Run the script with the -f option and json filename.
+Make `porkbun-dns-updater` executable and run it with the `-f` option and json filename.
 If your current public IP address differs from the current A record, the A record will be updated with your current public IP address.

 The script can be run on its own or periodically using a service like cron.
 At time of writing I am unsure of what kind of rate-limiting Porkbun employs, but once every 5 minutes appears to be safe.